unity3d-jp/RaytracedHardShadow/README_EN.md

 ## How-to Guide
 - Download the package from [releases](https://github.com/unity3d-jp/RaytracedHardShadow/releases) import it into a Unity project.
   - This github repository can also be directly imported into Unity 2018.3.
-To do soOpen the project's Packages/manifest.json file in a text editor and add the following line to "dependencies".
+To do so, open the project's Packages/manifest.json file in a text editor and add the following line to "dependencies".
   > "com.unity.raytracedhardshadow": "https://github.com/unity3d-jp/RaytracedHardShadow.git",

-- Camera を選択し、"Add Component" -> "UTJ/Raytraced Hard Shadow/Shadow Raytacer" を選択。このコンポーネントが影生成を担当します。
+- Select Camera, then "Add Component" -> "UTJ/Raytraced Hard Shadow/Shadow Raytacer".
+This component will handle generating the shadows.

 <img align="right" src="https://user-images.githubusercontent.com/1488611/61529039-4b162880-aa5b-11e9-9a64-57429f21b8ce.png" width=400>